PatrickAIlab/PatrickAIlab.github.io/index.md

 # The AI Design Lab at Shanghai

 Welcome to the AI Design Lab at [Fudan Unversity](https://sme.fudan.edu.cn/).
 Situated within Fudan University in Shanghai, China, our dynamic research group is at the forefront of the practice between AI and DESIGN.

-Our GOAL is dedicated to both teaching and applying AI technologies to real-world usage scenarios.
+Our GOAL is dedicated to the teaching and applying of AI technologies to solve real-world usage scenarios.

 <!-- section break -->